 Mujica has commented a few times over the years about his time in the Tupamaros and his subsequent rise to legitimate leadership, and the statement that makes it into his biographies speaks to the unlikelihood of his life's arc.
 According to Mujica, "Not even the greatest novelist could have imagined what happened."

-Pepe speaks during his inauguration in Montevideo’s Independence Square on March 1, 2010.
+Pepe speaks during his inauguration in Montevideo's Independence Square on the 1st of March, 2010.
 Pablo Porciuncula/AFP/Getty Images

-A beige Hyundai minivan emblazoned with the seal of the president—a smiling sun with undulating rays reaching over a curved horizon—pulled up to the curb near where I was waiting.
-I got in, and we drove through the center of town and its Italian Gothic–style architecture, past the city’s maritime ports, and into the flat countryside.
+A beige Hyundai minivan emblazoned with the seal of the president – a smiling sun with undulating rays reaching over a curved horizon – pulled up to the curb near where I was waiting.
+I got in, and we drove through the centre of town and its Italian Gothic–style architecture, past the city's maritime ports, and into the flat countryside.